 Ohms

-Another piece of the electrical equation is “ohms”.
-Ohms is a measure of resistance, so ohms would be like the water pipe’s size in our analogy.
+Another piece of the electrical equation is โohms.โ Ohms are a measure of resistance, so ohms would be equivalent to the size of the hose.

-Using our water-flow analogy, then, we can think of ohms (resistance) in this way: Increasing the resistance (ohms) is like decreasing the size of the water pipe, which would, in turn, reduce the water flow (current, measured in amps) that is driven through the circuit by voltage (the water pressure).
+Using our water-flow analogy, then, we can think of ohms (resistance) in this way: Increasing the resistance (ohms) is like decreasing the size of the water hose, which would, in turn, reduce the water flow (current, measured in amps) that is driven through the hose by the water pressure (voltage).

 Watts

 A watt (W) is a measure of power.
-More specifically, one watt is one joule of energy used per second, so a watt is the rate of consumed energy.
-For example, a 60-watt light bulb consumes energy at a rate of 60 watts!
+Specifically, one watt is one joule of energy used per second.
+Power is the rate at which electrical energy is transferred in a circuit.

 How Do You Measure Amps?

 An ammeter (or ampere meter) measures the electric current in amps.
 It can measure direct current (DC) or alternating current (AC), but either way, it measures the current in amps (amperes).
-So the ammeter is an instrument that measures the flows of current in amps.
-(You may see ammeters represented by a circle with the letter “A” inside.)
+So, the ammeter is an instrument that measures the flow of current in amps.
+(You may see ammeters in a circle with the letter โAโ inside.)

 How An Ammeter Works

 An ammeter measures the current going through a component.
-To use it, you must connect the ammeter in series to the component.
-“In series” means one after another.
+You must connect the ammeter in series to the element to use it. โIn seriesโ means one after another.

-With an ammeter, you are measuring current, which is the electricity going through the meter.
+With an ammeter, you measure current, the electricity going through the meter.

 There are two primary types of ammeters: